-Obviously, doors and windows seal in relative humidity (RH), and that alters moisture readings.
-However, the same is true for heating, ventilation, and air conditioning (HVAC) systems.
-Activated HVAC systems may create comfy ambient conditions for humans; moisture assessments are most accurate when ambient conditions reflect the normal operating environment of the facility.
-If HVAC systems are not activated, make sure to bring ambient RH conditions into environmental compliance before assessing concrete slab moisture.
+Obviously, doors and windows seal in RH, and that alters moisture readings.
+However, the same is true for HVAC systems.
+Activated HVAC systems may create comfy ambient conditions for humans; moisture content assessments are most accurate when ambient conditions reflect the normal operating environment of the facility.
+If HVAC systems are not activated, make sure to bring ambient RH conditions into environmental compliance before assessing concrete slab moisture content.

 Knowledgeable consumers and contractors can use the tools of the times to ensure accurate concrete slab moisture readings.
 A slab well done is a job well done.